tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 "The South Vietnamese: bar girls and hookers; corrupt leaders; kids looking for handouts; small, effete men; and papa-san"

 ""Saigon Execution" is credited with turning popular opinion in America against the war.
-I think a lot of Americans forget that for the Vietnamese...the war
+I think a lot of Americans forget that for the Vietnamese...the war continued, whether America was involved or not."

+"For my parents, there was a rocket that barely missed their house and killed a neighbor, best friends and students killed in combat, frequent periods of separation, the constant